Return to List of Excel Functions

 MMULT Function – Matrix Multiplication in Excel & Google Sheets

-This Tutorial demonstrates how to use the Excel MMULT Function in Excel returns the matrix product of two arrays.
+This tutorial demonstrates how to use the MMULT Function in Excel to return the matrix product of two arrays.

 MMULT Main Function